 - English Language Proficiency Verification.

-- All Student Intern candidates must provide proof of health insurance via Gallagher Inbound Health Insurance prior to issuance of the J-1 DS-2019.
+- All Student Intern candidates must provide proof of health insurance via Brown University International Scholars Insurance - Inbound Health Insurance prior to issuance of the J-1 DS-2019.

 - OISSS reviews application materials and issues Form DS-2019 and DS-7002 (Training/Internship Placement Plan (T/IPP).